 Previously, I was the design director for the Institute for Nonprofit News.
 Our product team worked to support independent journalism organizations in a number of ways: building and supporting open source tools, publishing extensive documentation, and offering consulting and web development.
 In 2015, I managed the redesign of INN’s visual identity.
 Before joining INN, I was the director of news technology for MinnPost, where I managed web development and design, led our news apps team, and took the lead on strategic digital projects.
 Before joining the nonprofit news world, I was a magazine editor, video producer, and freelance photojournalist.

 I believe in challenging assumptions, user-driven design, hiring people who are smarter than me, helping others do their best work, and leaving things better than I found them.
-Outside of work, I read tarot, lift heavy things, listen to true crime podcasts, study human behavior, and try to read at least a book a week.
+Outside of work, I read tarot, lift heavy things, make pictures, listen to too many podcasts, study human behavior, and try to read at least a book a week.